EDS-Bioinformatics-Laboratory/Assess_spatial_reconstruction_scRNAseq/README.md

 **Date:** 5 October 2021

 **Description:**
-Code from the internship of Dean de Haas.
+Code of the internship of Dean de Haas.
 Goal is to assess the assumptions made by CSOmap and novoSpaRc in order to reconstruct the cellular organization from scRNA-seq data

 **Project participants:**
 Dean de Haas